ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/setup/digitalocean.md

 If you intend to use this feature, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
 You can learn more about this feature [here](/docs/tooljet-database).

-Follow the steps below to deploy ToolJet Database on Heroku:
+Follow the steps below to deploy ToolJet Database on DigitalOcean:

 1. If you are using dev database within ToolJet deployment, upgrade it to managed database.